Customer Success – My Journey Through the Years

 During the subsequent seven years, I collaborated with Executives, Salespeople, Operations Managers, Consultants, Developers, and Accountants.
 However, the absence of Customer Support professionals was glaring.
 Our business and the entire industry did not prioritize Customer Satisfaction.
 This lack of emphasis on customer support was a clear area for improvement and change.

-In 2002, I traveled with my company President to visit a customer who was highly frustrated.
+In 2002, I traveled with my company president to visit a highly frustrated customer.
 As was typical in our industry, the implementation took longer than anticipated, and the budget increased alarmingly.
 It was a brutal meeting.
 We had made mistakes; our staff was not performing in a manner suitable for a professional.
 It was necessary to make concessions, which meant losing the revenue we had been counting on.
 It was not a small amount.
 Ultimately, we kept our promises to the customer, but the experience was less than satisfying, and the relationship was strained for as long as I can remember.

 The three-hour car trip back home allowed my friend Forrest and me to investigate why this project failed.
 We made many decisions during those three hours, but the most important was becoming more customer-centric.
 We pledged to incorporate the customer’s voice into everything we did from that point forward.